decretist/Dissertation/Chapter3/chapter3.md

 [@southern_scholastic_1995, 287, 304]. **Does Southern provide
 footnotes to support these statements?**

+[^d]: The tradition of Roman law teaching in Bologna preserved an elaborate genealogy of masters and their students: Pepo preceded Wernerius [Irnerius], who taught the Four Doctors.
+Odofredus is an important source for this tradition, and his remarks about Irnerius can be found in his commentary on *Dig.* 1.1.6.
+Odofredus, *Lectura super Digesto veteri*, (2 volumes, Lyon: 1550-1552; repr.
+Bologna 1967-1968).
+For a short excerpt from the Latin text with accompanying English translation, see [@radding_origins_1988, 159-160] **See also Pennington "Big Bang".**

 [^6]: Kenneth Pennington,
 [Paucapalea](http://amesfoundation.law.harvard.edu/BioBibCanonists/Report_Biobib2.php?record_id=a366),
 *Bio-Bibliographical Guide to Medieval and Early Modern Jurists.*